kiiglobal/kii-core/README.md

 About this repository
 -------------

 The main net of this coin will be available after launch on Q1 of 2023.
-This repository is only available for the test net.
+This repository is available at this time for developers and users that want to test the system.
+Repo will be updated at launch time with updated code that will work with main net.
+Please check regularly here or on any official KII channel tor updated information.
+Our official website is http://kii.global

 License